yeslogic/fathom/doc/reference.md

 ### Array types

+Arrays with dynamic lengths are formed with the following primitive:

+- `Array : Type -> Type`

-Array types are formed with the following primitives:
+Fixed-length array types are formed with the following primitives:

 - `Array8 : U8 -> Type -> Type`
 - `Array16 : U16 -> Type -> Type`